 of Cinematic Arts' Interactive

-Media Division (2004-09), the NYU Tisch School of the Arts' Interactive Telecommunications Program (2009-current), and the MIT Media Lab (2011-current); and the Board of Directors of ZERO1 San Jose, the Editorial Board of Leonardo, and the Scientific Council of the Boltzmann Institute for Media Arts Research in Linz; and has been a member of the Society
+Media Division (2004-09), the NYU Tisch School of the Arts' Interactive Telecommunications Program (2009-13), and the MIT Media Lab (2011-14); the Board of Directors of ZERO1 San Jose, the Editorial Board of Leonardo, and the Scientific Council of the Boltzmann Institute for Media Arts Research in Linz; and has been a member of the Society

 for Visual Anthropology since 1984.